hanxuhu/chain-of-symbol-planning/README.md

 ```
 This is to use chatgpt with Chain-of-Symbol (CoS) prompting in Brick World 1d task, and in "shuffle both" setting.
 The outputs will be saved in "results/chatgpt_results/".

+For arguments, "prompt_type" has two options: "cos" and "cot", which represents Chain-of-Symbol (CoS) prompting and Chain-of-Thought (CoS) prompting respectively, and "setting" has four options: "shuffle_both", "shuffle_label", "shuffle_descpt", and "noshuffle".
+And "model_name" now support 2 options: "chatgpt" and "text-davinci-003".

 or you can also adjust the parameters in test_brick.sh, then:
 ```bash